Discrete defect plasticity and implications for dissipation: Continuum mechanics and a negative dissipation rate

 \subsection{One-dimensional model with a negative dissipation rate}

-Although the focus of the discrete defect framework is on quasi-static deformations, the consequence of violating the Clausius-Duhem inequality (in the sense of having a negative dissipation rate) over a short length and for a short time is simple to explore in a one-dimensional wave propagation analysis.
+Although the focus of the discrete defect framework is on quasi-static deformations, the consequence of violating the Clausius-Duhem inequality (in the sense of having a negative dissipation rate) over a small region and for a short time is explored in a one-dimensional wave propagation analysis because dynamics provides a simple way to introduce a length scale and a time scale.
 The non-dimensional interval $0 \le x \le 1$ is considered with

 with the boundary conditions

 The elastic-viscoplastic constitutive relation is

 where